onlime/policyd-rate-guard/README.md

 (venv)$ python3 run.py
 ```

-To cleanup (reset all counters and quotas) the database, run:
+To cleanup (reset all counters and quotas and purge old messages if `MESSAGE_RETENTION` is set) the database, run:

 ```bash
 (venv)$ python3 cleanup.py